Actuarial-Control-Cycle-Part-A-2023-T1/SOA-Challenge-UNSW-Group3/README.md

 - Relocation costs are only applicable towards owner-occupied houses and population.
 - Houses are uninhabitable after a percentage of damage, and thus a larger number of houses are affected per natural disaster than just the property damage against house prices.

-## Risk and Risk Mitigation Strategies
+## 6.Risk and Risk Mitigation Strategies
 ### 6.1 Quantitative and Qualitative Program Risks
 ![picture 5](images/Table4.png)